piotrmski/w16asm/README.md

 The syntax of this W16 assembly language is very relaxed and mostly newline-agnostic.
 A single line may contain multiple instructions and directives, or a single instruction or directive with its arguments may span multiple lines.

 Any number of labels may precede an instruction or a directive.
 A label name must be between 1 and 31 characters, which could be uppercase or lowercase letters, digits and underscores (the first character can’t be a digit).
 The label name must be followed by a colon `:`.
-Labels are case-sensitive.
+Label names are case-sensitive and must be unique.

 A comment starts with a semicolon `;` and ends with a newline character (CR or LF).